Michelle Aguilar, director of production

 .
 Michelle's work has screened at numerous nationally-acclaimed film festivals, won awards at the Social Justice Film Festival and the DC Environmental Film Festival and was nominated for an IDA award in 2015.
 Michelle holds a Bachelor's in Business from Cal Poly, SLO and a Masters Degree in Social Documentation from UC Santa Cruz.

-James Tedrow, production intern
+Paul Warner, production intern

 Ellie Walton, director, facilitator